Daniel Tudor (footballer): Career

 Tudor was born on 1 June 1974 in Frăsinet, Romania.
 He began playing senior-level football in 1993 at Flacăra Moreni in Divizia B. In 1995 he joined Dinamo București where on 27 February 1996 coach Marian Bondrea gave him his Divizia A debut in a 1–0 away loss to Argeș Pitești.
 In the following years, Tudor was loaned by Dinamo to various teams of Romanian football, first back at Moreni, but this time in the third league, then at Farul Constanța in Divizia A. Afterwards he went to Rocar București which he helped gain promotion from the second league to the first, and his last loan spell was at Universitatea Craiova in the first league.
 Subsequently, he came back to Dinamo, where he won under coach Ioan Andone the Cupa României, keeping a clean sheet in the 1–0 win over Național București in the final, being named "The man of the match".

 In July 2003, Tudor signed with Fehérvár where he was teammates with fellow Romanians Gabriel Vochin, Marian Savu and Ion Voicu.
 On 26 July coach János Csank gave him his Nemzeti Bajnokság I debut in a 1–1 draw against Pécsi.
 On 22 May 2004, he scored the only goal of his career from a penalty in a 6–1 win over Lombard Pápa.
 In his last season he won the 2005–06 Magyar Kupa, but coach Aurél Csertői did not use him in the final.
 During his period spent at Fehérvár, Tudor was nicknamed "Pink Panther", and at one point the Hungarians considered giving him Hungarian citizenship in order to play for the national team.
 However, he left because of some unpaid salaries, moving back to Romania at UTA Arad.

 After two seasons at UTA, Tudor signed with Unirea Urziceni with whom he won the title in his first season, though coach Dan Petrescu used him in only two matches as Giedrius Arlauskis was the first-choice goalkeeper.
 He then participated with Urziceni in the 2009–10 Champions League group stage, where on 20 October 2009 he made his single appearance in the competition, saving a Steven Davis penalty to help his side win 4–1 with Rangers at the Ibrox Stadium.
-On 10 April 2010, Tudor played his last Liga I match, a 1–1 draw against FC Vaslui, having a total of 114 appearances in the competition.
+On 10 April 2010, Tudor played his last Liga I match, a 1–1 draw against FC Vaslui, totaling 114 appearances in the competition.
 He ended his career after playing seven games for Juventus București in the second half of the 2010–11 Liga II season.